bioexcel/biobb_md/biobb_md/docs/source/index.rst

-.. biobb_common documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
+.. biobb_md documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.